Water Access Initiative

 design system

-Beyond the homepage, I built a complete design system with color scales, typography hierarchy, accessibility standards, component library, and reusable building blocks.
-This ensured the design could scale consistently across all remaining pages without requiring new decisions at every step.
+Beyond the homepage, complete design system with color scales, typography hierarchy, accessibility standards, component library, and reusable building blocks was built to support future pages.

 Cards and building blocks